 Video transcript here

 As a single honours student, you will spend approximately 80 days in the field during your degree.
-As a joint honours or Palaeobiology and Palaeoenvironments student you will spend approximately 40 days in the field.
+On the Geology and Geography or Palaeobiology and Palaeoenvironments programmes you will spend approximately 40 days in the field.

 Because it is such an important part of our programmes, fieldwork is arranged with the majority undertaken during term time.
 In each of the first two terms, a full week is dedicated to field studies and associated work.
 Many fieldtrips are residential, visiting a variety of locations such as Pembrokeshire, the Scottish Highlands and southern Spain.